 How are hurricanes named and tracked?

+A tropical storm that may become a hurricane is a type of weather system that is tracked to help minimize loss of life.
 When wind speeds reach 39 miles per hour (tropical storm wind speed), these weather systems are named.
 Naming helps facilitate warning and tracking services communicate storm information to the public, and reduces confusion when there is more than one storm occurring at the same time.
-If the named tropical storm reaches 74 or more miles per hour, the tropical storm becomes the same-named hurricane.
+If the named tropical storm reaches 74 or more miles per hour, the tropical storm is reclassified as a hurricane.

 In 1953, the National Hurricane Center originated a naming list, which is now maintained by an international committee of the World Meteorological Organization.
 The lists are alphabetical, alternating between men's and women's names.
 The lists rotate every 6 years.
 If a hurricane results in significant damage or death, the name is usually retired and not used again.
 A complete list of hurricane names is available at the National Weather Service National Hurricane Center.